A complete guide to Edexcel A-Level Chemistry

 Core practicals

-Edexcel specifies 16 core practicals across the two-year course.
+Edexcel specifies a fixed list of core practicals (currently 16 – check the spec) across the two-year course.
 You will not perform them in the exam, but you will be tested on the methods, the variables, the safety, the sources of error, and the underlying chemistry.
-Around 20% of the marks across all three papers come from practical-related questions – more than the 15% on AQA and OCR.
+Practical-related questions are concentrated mostly on Paper 3.

 Edexcel A-Level Chemistry core practicals

-• Preparation of a standard solution from a solid acid and a titration to find the concentration of a sodium hydroxide solution
+• Preparation of a standard solution from a solid acid and use it to find the concentration of a sodium hydroxide solution

 • Finding the activation energy of a reaction